 Rhythm of Summer

 Furthermore, students at private colleges enjoy many advantages brought by abundant funding.
-They enjoy instruction and tutoring with fewer cohorts, having greater space and equipment for recreational purposes, so on and so forth.
+They enjoy instruction and tutoring in smaller classes, having greater space and equipment for recreation.
 In addition, they normally share a more exclusive understanding of their identity with honor.

-Things I have discussed above are way beneath exhaustive.
+Things I have discussed above are far from exhaustive.
 Based on my personal observation and superficial interpretation, there is still a long way to go before I could draw up a general map of the higher education in the United States, which could help shed some light on the higher education in China.